-HeIn many countries across Europe there is a professional league organisation, recognised by the relevant national association, which manages certain aspects of professional football, normally the running of the national championship.
+HeIn many countries across Europe, there is a professional league organisation, recognised by the relevant national association, which manages certain aspects of professional football, normally the running of the national championship.

-The EPFL directly elects the four members representing European professional football leagues on the 16-member Professional Football Strategy Council (PFSC).
+The European Leagues directly elects the four members representing European professional football leagues on the 16-member Professional Football Strategy Council (PFSC).
 The PFSC brings together the main stakeholders in European football, i.e. UEFA, clubs, professional leagues and players, to work together to find common solutions on major topical issues affecting the game.
 It reports directly to the UEFA Executive Committee and exercises a major influence on its decision-making.

 ©UEFA.com 1998-2011.
 All rights reserved.